 The LBS program combines tenant paid rent, Section 8 funds, and public housing funds, resulting in a total per unit rent amount.
-Rents are set by an internal process to determine the amount of subsidy that will meet property needs, and are subject to completion of rent reasonableness tests.
+Rents are set by an internal process

+Attachment C, Section B(1) - Single Fund Budget with Full Flexibility to determine the amount of subsidy that will meet property needs, and are subject to completion of rent reasonableness tests.
 Home Forward uses the payment standard as the maximum rent for LBS units, or up to 125% of Fair Market Rents in the case of service-enriched units.
 This leveraging of resources allows for a more adequate revenue stream and increases the number of households that can be served.